naufik/configuration.nix/README.md

 Some users are reporting that this option [does not work reliably](https://github.com/NixOS/nixpkgs/issues/26722#issuecomment-1147735675) so take caution.
 Disable with `boot.plymouth-encrypt.enable = false;`.

+## License

+MIT License apply to the configuration files in this repository, but not the packages built.

+Exceptions:
+- Framework Laptop Logo in `./nix/sys/boot/logo.png`.
+All rights reserved by Framework Computer Inc.

 **Marked as version 0.2.1** (semi-monolith)